jethrokuan/braindump/content/posts/machine_teaching.md

 are most valuable: better suited to induce the desired target model.

+## Learning To Interactively Learn and Assist <a id="126795725ed501c93990ffff037191f4" href="#woodward19_learn_to_inter_learn_assis" title="Woodward, Finn \&amp; Hausman, Learning To Interactively Learn and Assist, {CoRR}, v(), (2019).">(Woodward et al., 2019)</a> {#learning-to-interactively-learn-and-assist}

+Rewards and demonstrations are often defined and collected before training begins, when the human is most uncertain about what information would help the agent.

+Key idea: use _interactive learning_ in contrast to rewards or demonstrative learning to enable an agent to learn from another agent who knows the current task.

+Interactive learning

 ## Robot Teaching and the Sim2Real gap {#robot-teaching-and-the-sim2real-gap}

 Obtaining real-world training data can be expensive, and many RL